d-morrison/IntroStatActivities/_book/03-EDA-categorical.md

 \vspace{0.5in}

-8. Which variable is the explanatory variable?
+8. Which variable is the bar plot treating as the explanatory variable?
 Which is the response variable?

 \newpage

 ## Probability

 9. A study was reported in which ninth grade Minnesota teens were asked whether they had gambled at least once a week in the past year.
 The sample consisted of 49.1% boys.
 The proportion of boys who had gambled at least once per week during the past year was 0.229, while among non-boys this proportion was only 0.045.
+\vspace{1mm}

     Let B = the event the person is a boy, and C = the event the person is a weekly gambler.
 \vspace{0.1in}

 a.
 Draw a segmented bar plot of sex segmented by gambling.
-\vspace{2in}
+Make sure to clearly label your axes and legend.
+\vspace{1.8in}

 b.
-Identify what each numerical value represents in probability notation.
+Identify what each numerical value given in the problem represents in probability notation.
 \vspace{.1in}

 |                 0.491 =
- \vspace{.2in}
+ \vspace{.1in}

 |                 0.229 =
-\vspace{.2in}
+\vspace{.1in}

 |                 0.045 =
-\vspace{.2in}
+\vspace{.1in}

 c.
-Create a two-way hypothetical table to represent the situation.
-Recall that in a two-way table, the explanatory variable should be your column headers (similar to the x-axis in a segmented bar graph!) while the response variable becomes the row headers.
+Create a hypothetical two-way table to represent the situation.
+Recall that in a two-way table, the explanatory variable should be your column headers (similar to the $x$-axis in a segmented bar graph!) while the response variable becomes the row headers.

 | \hspace{1in}      |\hspace{1in}     |\hspace{1in}     | Total        |
 |-------|---|---|---------|